smartdevicelink/sdl_evolution/proposals/0170-sdl-behavior-in-case-of-Low-Voltage_mqueue.md

 ## Proposed solution

-Since SDL operations are to be halted including receiving and processing of normal RPC messages from HMI, it is proposed to setup a separate communication medium such as a message queue between HMI and SDL to exchange shutdown and wakeup signals.
+Since SDL operations are to be halted including receiving and processing of normal RPC messages from HMI, it is proposed to setup a separate communication medium such as a message queue between HMI and SDL to exchange shutdown and wake-up signals.
 In case SDL receives a "LOW_VOLTAGE" message via message queue, SDL must stop any read/write activities until SDL receives a "WAKE_UP" message via the message queue.

 During LOW_VOLTAGE state the following behavior is proposed: